meghadc/Anomaly-Detection/README.md

 These metrics help in evaluating and refining the detection models effectively.

 ## Results
 The results section highlights the key findings and model performance metrics obtained during the project.
-Summary of results will include metrics like accuracy, precision, recall, and F1-score, depending on the chosen model and dataset.
+Summary of results will include metrics like accuracy, precision, recall, and F1-score.

 ## Usage
 To execute the project: